markmanx/isopacks/README.md

 # Isopacks
-The goal of this library is to compile collections of popular networking and cloud icons to copy and paste into slides, documents or to import into JavaScript projects.
-Many of the icon sets are provided for free by popular cloud service providers (e.g. AWS, GCP and Azure), some are provided by the community (see the [Kubernetes icon project](https://github.com/kubernetes/community/tree/master/icons)) and the more general icons are provided by the guys at [Isoflow.io](https://isoflow.io).
+This library brings together existing collections of popular networking and cloud icons in a central place, so that they can be used in slides, documents or imported into JavaScript projects with common metadata.
+Many of the icon sets are provided for free by popular cloud service providers (e.g. AWS, GCP and Azure), some are available through community projects (see the [Kubernetes icon project](https://github.com/kubernetes/community/tree/master/icons)) and the more general icons are provided by the guys at [Isoflow.io](https://isoflow.io).

 **Please read the LICENSE files associated with each isopack and respect the licenses of each icon provider**.